TrevMcKendrick/blog/_posts/2013-05-29-startups-for-the-99.md

 This all goes back to a bigger lesson: “Begin with the end in mind.”
 To plan the best route possible you have to know where you’re going.
 It doesn’t have to be 100% – you can stay flexible – but the end route differences between a VC business and, say, most iOS indie devs is as different as Florida is to Alaska.

-It’s very hard to be survive headed to one when you’re built for the other.
+It’s very hard to survive headed to one when you’re built for the other.

    [1]: http://www.avc.com/
    [2]: http://cdixon.org/